-- Achieved 'Green Star' top rating for public and patient engagement as part of the CCG Improvement and Assessment Framework (IAF).
-Tameside and Glossop CCG attained the highest score possible, one of only 40 out of 195 areas in the country to do so - 2.2 A table listing all engagement activity facilitated, supported or promoted in the last two years is attached at Appendix 1 for information. - 2.3 The outcomes of our COVID-19 specific engagement to date are detailed at section 5.
+- Undertook the third joint budget conversation exercise for Tameside Council and NHS Tameside and Glossop Clinical Commissioning Group. - Achieved 'Green Star' top rating for public and patient engagement as part of the CCG Improvement and Assessment Framework (IAF).
+Tameside and Glossop CCG attained the highest score possible, one of only 40 out of 195 areas in the country to do so - 2.2 A table listing all engagement activity facilitated, supported or promoted in the last two years is attached at Appendix 1 for information. - 2.3 The outcomes of our COVID-19 specific engagement to date are detailed at section 5.0.